custojusto/partnersapi/README.md

     }
 ```

 ### Deactivate ad /partner/entries/{deleteID}
-  <p>Deactivate an ad  deleteID field is preset on /partner/entries and it's the same as the listID found when reading the full ad details.
+> Deactivate an ad  deleteID field is preset on /partner/entries and it's the same as the listID found when reading the full ad details.
 > Requires valid token for authentication

   <pre>
   Method